Integrability of a family of clean SYK models from the critical Ising chain: Integrability from critical Ising chain

 where $P \equiv Z_1 Z_2 \cdots Z_{\ceil{N/2}}$ and the boundary term $h_{\mathrm{bdry}}$ is given by

 Here, we have constructed the representation of Majorana fermions as operators on the Hilbert space $(\mathbb{C}^2)^{\otimes \ceil{N/2}}$.

-The $\pm P$ term in Eq.~\eqref{eq:ising-in-spin} has a deep connection to non-invertible symmetries of the critical Ising chain~\cite{korepin-ising-yang-baxter-2025, Seiberg-Shao2024}.
-The operators $(1 \pm P)$ act as projectors onto different parity sectors, and any conserved quantity $Q$ of our system can be used to construct non-invertible symmetries $Q_\pm = Q(1 \pm P)$.
+The $\pm P$ term in Eq.~\eqref{eq:ising-in-spin} has a deep connection to noninvertible symmetries of the critical Ising chain~\cite{korepin-ising-yang-baxter-2025, Seiberg-Shao2024}.
+The operators $(1 \pm P)$ act as projectors onto different parity sectors, and any conserved quantity $Q$ of our system can be used to construct noninvertible symmetries $Q_\pm = Q(1 \pm P)$.

 In particular, the Kramers-Wannier duality operator, which becomes a symmetry at criticality~\cite{korepin-ising-yang-baxter-2025,zhu2025}, takes the form $\mathsf{D} = \mathcal{U}(1+P)$, where $\mathcal{U}$ is the twisted translation operator~\cite{seiberg2025lsmcpt} corresponding to the transfer matrix at $u=-\imi$: